darktable-org/dtdocs/content/module-reference/processing-modules/contrast-equalizer.md

 Drag the upper line (bright circles, here for the lightness channel) to affect local contrast.
 Pulling it up, as shown here, will result in a contrast boost for that scale of detail, and pulling it down will smooth out the detail at that scale.
 Coarser levels of detail are to the left-hand end of the graph, whereas finer levels of detail are towards the right of the graph.

+---

+**Note:** if the preview is zoomed in to a scale less than 100%, you may not see the effect of adjusting sliders at the fine detail end of the curve.
+In the background of the curve there are alternating light and dark stripes -- adjusting the curve where the background is stripy will result in visible changes to the preview, and making changes to the right of that where there are no more dark stripe will affect detail in the image that is not visible at that particular zoom level.

+---

 ![contrast-equalizer-2](./contrast-equalizer/contrast-equalizer-3.png)

 The bottom spline (with the dark control points) is used to perform denoising.
 It adjusts the wavelet shrinkage threshold for each frequency band.
 If you `Click` just above one of the small triangles, you can `Drag` up one of the control points of the denoising spline and see the effect.
 In this example, the noise which has been amplified by local contrast enhancement is removed.